A religiously diverse Edmonton hosts Pope Francis’ visit

 The church has taken similar steps, he said, such as offering one of its buildings as a rest station along a Sikh parade route and providing supplies for refugees through a Ukrainian Catholic church.

-A Salvation Army crew has been serving meals to workers preparing the Lac Ste.
-Anne pilgrimage site for Francis’ visit.
+A Salvation Army crew has been serving meals to workers preparing Lac Ste.
+Anne, a lake that was considered sacred for Indigenous peoples before colonization and remains a popular pilgrimage destination, for Francis’ visit.

 “This is going to be a historic moment in Canada,” said Captain Peter Kim, pastor of the Salvation Army Church Community in Grand Prairie, Alberta.
 “We’re blessed just to be a part of it.”